RossLab/B_viburni/2_Transcriptome.md

 | g20018 | g20018.t1 | Pfam        | PF00118      | TCP-1/cpn60 chaperonin family                  | Chaperonin Cpn60/TCP-1 family                   | GO:0005524                                     |
 | g20279 | g20279.t2 | Pfam        | PF00083      | Sugar (and other) transporter                  | Major facilitator,  sugar   transporter-like    | GO:0016021\|GO:0022857\|GO:0055085             |

+Andrés taking over here: this looks very promising and I have replicated the analysis up to here.
+Above Isabelle has extracted the genes that *are differentially expressed* between B males and the other three groups, but not necessarily overexpressed or only expressed in B males.
+If we do:

+	de.over.B.males <- which(dt[,1]==1 & dt[,2]==1 &dt[,3]==1)
+	de.under.B.males <- which(dt[,1]==-1 & dt[,2]==-1 &dt[,3]==-1)
+	length(de.over.B.males) # B genes overexpressed in B males compared to the rest of the groups (40) length(de.under.B.males) # B genes underexpressed in B males compared to the rest of the groups (3)

+This makes sense now -- these are the 43 genes that Isabelle got in the 3-way intersection.

+Also, there is a problem with extracting differentially expressed genes.
+Inspecting the files Isabelle produced, things don't add out.
+For example, if we do:

+	maleB.noB<-topTable(fit.cont1, coef=1, n = summary(dt)[1]+summary(dt)[3])

+This gives us a list of 247 genes (as given by n = summary(dt)[1]+summary(dt)[3])) that should correspond to the 168 overexpressed genes + 79 underexpressed in B males with FDR < 0.05 and abs(logFC) > 1.
+However, by doing the above we get a list of differentially expressed genes ordered by increasing FDR (up to 0.0002).
+Some of these genes, however, have logFC < 1, and only 155 have positive fold changes (instead of the expected 168).
+So the line of code above will just give us the top 168 DE genes based on FDR only.

+I am sure there is a clever way to extract the genes we want but what I'll do is generate a list of all genes, DE or not, and extract the genes myself.

 ### 5. Calculate differentially expressed isoforms (fdr<0.05)